 A DANCE TRIBUTE TO THE ART OF FOOTBALL

-The performance delves into the physical routine of the greatest game on earth and elevates the aesthetic aspects of its insanity.
-It comments the artificial conflict between the “common sports” and the “eloquent arts” as well as the pride and prejudice surrounding the concept of working-class football and upper-class ballet.
-More…
+The performance delves into the physical routine of football and elevates the aesthetic aspects of its insanity.
+It comments the difference between “common sports” and “eloquent arts”, likewise the concept of working-class football and upper-class ballet.

 Initiated in early 1997, the performance has proven to be the first of its kind.
 All research on possible earlier dance performances based on football has given no result.
 Except for a Russian choreographer who made a part-evening ballet in the 1930’s where one of the dancers portrayed a football player.
 This piece was unfortunately never documented.
 Apparently it was done with classical technique to classical music.